Motivation

 Funding

-FIIPS@Home is funded by the German Federal Ministry of Education and Research (BMBF) within the framework of the Research Network Anonymisation.
+FIIPS@Home is funded by the German Federal Federal Ministry of Research, Technology and Space (BMFTR) within the framework of the Research Network Anonymisation.
 The project has a volume of 2.28 million euros.
-The BMBF provides 96% of the funding.
+The BMFTR provides 96% of the funding.
 The project started on December 15th, 2022 and will run for three years.

 Project Participants